 We determine the fair value of our derivative assets and liabilities associated with Renewables activities utilizing market approach valuation techniques.
 Exchange-traded transactions, such as New York Mercantile Exchange (NYMEX) futures contracts, that are based on quoted market prices in active markets for identical products with no adjustment are included in fair value Level 1.
 Contracts with delivery periods of two years or less which are traded in active markets and are valued with or derived from observable market data for identical or similar products such as over-the-counter NYMEX foreign exchange swaps, and fixed price physical and basis and index trades are included in fair value Level 2.
-Contracts with delivery periods exceeding two years or that have unobservable inputs or inputs that cannot be corroborated with market data for identical or similar products are included historical volatilities and correlations for tolling arrangements and extrapolated values for certain power swaps.
+Contracts with delivery periods exceeding two years or that have unobservable inputs or inputs that cannot be corroborated with market data for identical or similar products are included in fair value Level 3.
+The unobservable inputs include historical volatilities and correlations for tolling arrangements and extrapolated values for certain power swaps.
 The valuation for this category is based on our judgments about the assumptions market participants would use in pricing the asset or liability since limited market data exists.

-We determine the fair value of our interest rate derivative instruments based on a model whose inputs are observable, such as the London Interbank Offered Rate (LIBOR) forward interest rate curves.
+We determine the fair value of our interest rate derivative instruments based on a model whose inputs are observable, such as the London Interbank Offered Rate (LIBOR) the Secured Overnight Financing Rate (SOFR), forward interest rate curves or other relevant benchmark.
 We include the fair value measurement for these contracts in Level 2 (See Note 12 for further discussion of interest rate contracts).